 ENG 671.
-Studies in World Literature.
+Studies in South Asian Literature.
 3 credits.

 Non-U.S., non-British literature in English or in translation.
-Content may be limited by period or by geographical, cultural, political or thematic parameters.
-(May be repeated for credit when content differs.)
+Topics may be determined by period or geography, culture or politics, theme or genre.
+May be repeated when content varies.